Thomas Gillies: Science

-He died in his Auckland home, after being "seized with apoplexy".
-Gillies's first wife, Catherine, died in 1865); he married secondly, in 1867, Agnes (d.
+He died in his home, Rocklands, in Gillies Avenue, Epsom, following an apoplectic seizure on 26 July 1889.
+Gillies's first wife, Catherine, died in 1865; he married secondly, in 1867, Agnes (d.
 1884), daughter of John Sinclair, of Glasgow, niece of Andrew Sinclair, second Colonial Secretary of New Zealand, and sister-in-law of David Bruce.
 He had six children altogether from both marriages.